 Yet another trade show has fallen victim to the terrorist attacks last month.
 Just as the Apple Expo in Paris was canceled and this month’s QuickTime Live! conference reshuffled to February 2002, the

-PalmSource developer conference
+PalmSource developer conference has been rescheduled.

 Like QT Live!, it was originally slated to be held this month.
 And like the QT conference, it’s now on tap for February.
 PalmSource’s new dates are Feb.
 5-8 2002, at the San Jose Convention Center in San Jose, CA.